abdullahogul/TKTInternshipProject/README.md

-# TKT Internship Project - Task Management System Backend
+# Task Management System Backend V1

 This project was developed for my internship at **Tarım Kredi Teknoloji**.
 It is a backend API application for a **Task Management System**, built with **C#** and **.NET 9**.